adlnet/Starting-from-SCORM-A-Developers-Guide/Instructions.md

    2. general information about the xAPI SCORM Profile and its intended use
    3. what the SCORM-to-xAPI wrapper file is, and how to use it to convert SCOs to xAPI-enabled SCOs
    4. examples of new functionality enabled by applying xAPI to a traditional SCORM course

+This example uses the [xAPI SCORM Profile](https://github.com/adlnet/xAPI-SCORM-Profile/blob/master/xapi-scorm-profile.md) for xAPI vocabulary and some minor behaviors.
+If you are following these steps on your own, we strongly recommend that you read the [xAPI SCORM Profile](https://github.com/adlnet/xAPI-SCORM-Profile/blob/master/xapi-scorm-profile.md) (then read it again), before continuing.

 ## Step by Step Instructions